Skip to content

 Weather in June: Dry season with cool mornings and evenings, often sunny during the day

-Planning value: High attendance, early arrival improves visibility and flow
+Planning Value: High demand, early arrival improves visibility and flow

 Meaning and Origin

-A central idea of Inti Raymi lies in the veneration of the sun, which held special religious and political significance in the Inca world.
-The date around the winter solstice of the Southern Hemisphere marked an important moment in the annual cycle of the Andean region, associated with hope for good harvests and prosperity.
+A central idea of Inti Raymi lies in the worship of the sun, which held special religious and political significance in the Inca world.
+The date around the Southern Hemisphere's winter solstice marked an important moment in the Andean annual cycle, associated with hopes for good harvests and prosperity.

-Accounts from the early colonial period describe large ceremonies in Cusco, to which delegations from across the empire traveled.
+Reports from the early colonial period describe grand ceremonies in Cusco, to which delegations from across the empire traveled.
 A long interruption followed during the colonial era.
-A modern, public re-enactment as a performance developed in Cusco in the 20th century and shapes the current image of the festival.
+A modern, public re-enactment developed in Cusco in the 20th century and shapes the festival's current image.

 Classification: A re-enactment does not replace a historical original ceremony.
-A mix of tradition, theater, and city festival forms the current character.
+A mixture of tradition, theater, and city festival forms the present-day character.

 Ceremony during Inti Raymi in Cusco